tarwn/lessthandot-hugo/blogs/content/posts/2017-05-31-software-development-survey-2017.md

 </p>

 <p id="4ba4" class="graf graf--p graf-after--p">
-  I’m currently doing some research for an upcoming book, and for a new software product, and who better to ask than those that are building and delivering software solutions each and every day?
+  I'm currently doing some research for an upcoming book, and for a new software product, and who better to ask than those that are building and delivering software solutions each and every day?
 </p>

 <p id="4b38" class="graf graf--p graf-after--p">
-  So I’d like you to share the wisdom of your experience, by filling in a survey that will take you about 10–15 minutes to complete, about your experiences with designing, building, running and managing software.
+  So I'd like you to share the wisdom of your experience, by filling in a survey that will take you about 10–15 minutes to complete, about your experiences with designing, building, running and managing software.
 Start-ups and Enterprises both welcome.
 </p>

 <p id="5c00" class="graf graf--p graf-after--p">